 Note that this report is an estimation because the team held a walkthrough in lieu of a normal practice.

-Two players were listed under FULL PARTICIPATION: Landon Dickerson and Robert Quinn.
+Three players were listed under FULL PARTICIPATION: Sydney Brown, Eli Ricks, and Marlon Tuipulotu.

 PHILADELPHIA EAGLES INJURY REPORT (WEDNESDAY)

 DID NOT PARTICIPATE

 DT Jalen Carter (ankle)

 S Sydney Brown (hamstring)